Skip to content

 RACL Implementation in SearchAI

-When a user submits a query to the application, results are displayed only if the user’s identity is listed in the sourceAcl field of the content from which the results are derived.
+When a user submits a query to the application, results are displayed only if the user’s identity is listed in the sys_racl field of the content from which the results are derived.

 Due to variations in the nature of permissions and scopes across different connectors, distinct sets of permissions are used to fetch this information from the content.
-When a specific content contains information about a group of users, a Permission Entity is created corresponding to it and populated in the sourceACLfield for the content.
-For more specific details on how the sourceACLfield is populated for a connector, refer to the documentation of the respective connector.
+When a specific content contains information about a group of users, a Permission Entity is created corresponding to it and populated in the sys_racl field for the content.
+For more specific details on how the sys_racl field is populated for a connector, refer to the documentation of the respective connector.

 When RACL is enabled, the connector fetches document permissions along with its content from the source using the APIs provided by the source or the third-party application (e.g., Google Drive).
 The type of permissions depends on the supported mechanism in the backend application.
 For specific details, refer to the documentation of the respective connector.

-The permissions retrieved from the document are stored in the sourceACL field in the Answer Index.
+The permissions retrieved from the document are stored in the sys_racl field in the Answer Index.

 The permissions for an item can be broadly categorized into the following types:

-1. Individual permissions– where the content (file, knowledge article, etc.) specifies the list of user identities that can access it ( for example, user1@example.com, user2@example.com, etc.).In this case, user identities are retrieved and stored in the racl field of the indexed content as shown below. \
+1. Individual permissions– The content (file, knowledge article, etc.) directly specifies the list of user identities that can access it ( for example, user1@example.com, user2@example.com, etc.).In this case, user identities are retrieved and stored in the racl field of the indexed content as shown below.

 "abraham.lincoln@example.com",